Updated: May 28

 If you find that you have subclinical hypothyroidism, contact your naturopathic doctor and start on the path to total healing and wellness.

 Your turn!
+These are some of the signs you may have an under active thyroid.
 Have you been experiencing any of the symptoms of hypothyroidism?
 Have you done anything about it?